tomjoht/tomjoht.github.io/_restapicourse/pubapis_swagger.md

 **[Swagger spec](https://github.com/swagger-api/swagger-spec)**: The Swagger spec is the official schema about name and element nesting, order, and so on.
 If you plan on hand-coding the Swagger files, you'll need to be extremely familiar with the Swagger spec.

-**[Swagger editor](http://editor.swagger.io/#/)**: The Swagger Editor is online editor that validates your YML-formatted content against the rules of the Swagger spec.
+**[Swagger editor](http://editor.swagger.io/#/)**: The Swagger Editor is an online editor that validates your YML-formatted content against the rules of the Swagger spec.
 YML is a syntax that depends on spaces and nesting.
 You'll need to be familiar with YML syntax and the rules of the Swagger spec to be successful here.
 The Swagger editor will flag errors and give you formatting tips.
 (Note that the Swagger spec file can be in either JSON or YAML format.)

 <a href="http://editor.swagger.io/"><img src="{{ "/images/publishingapidocs/swagger-editor-example.png" | prepend: site.baseurl }}" alt="Swagger online editor" /></a>